 Quarterly Newsletters

-On a price return basis, as of September 30, the Dow Jones Industrial Average (DJIA) was down 2.62% for the quarter, but up 1.09% for the year.
-The Standard and Poor’s 500 (S&P 500) was down 3.65% for the quarter and up 11.68% for the year, while the NASDAQ dropped 4.12% during the quarter, yet yielded an impressive 26.3% return year to date.
-The MSCI all Country World ex-US Index was down 4.43% for the quarter, but still up slightly for the year with a return of 2.91%.
-In the fixed income environment, the Barclays Merrill Lynch 3-month Treasury Bill Index has yielded 4.47% year to date and the Bloomberg Aggregate Bond Index is up a slim 0.64% through September 30.
+The second quarter of 2024 saw continued resilience in the U.S. economy and the financial markets as it seems to be building on the momentum from earlier this year and 2023.
+On a price return basis, as of June 30, 2024, the Dow Jones Industrial Average (DJIA) was up 3.79% for the year, but it did lose 1.73% in the second quarter.
+The Standard and Poor’s 500 (S&P 500), on the other hand, was up 14.48% for the year and up 3.92% for the quarter, as was the NASDAQ which was up 18.13% for the year and 8.26% for the quarter.
+The MSCI All Country World ex-US Index lost 0.01% for the quarter, while showing a positive return of 4.03% for the year.
+In the fixed income environment, the Barclays Merrill Lynch 3-month Treasury Bill Index yielded 2.63% while the Bloomberg Aggregate Bond Index actually dropped 0.28% through June 30.

 In closing, permit us to express our sincere appreciation for the opportunity to be of service to you.
 As always, should you have any questions or wish to discuss the above in more detail, please do not hesitate to contact us.